ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 bidirectional data for the session.
 This stream will be referred to as a *CONNECT stream*.
 The stream ID of a CONNECT stream, which will be referred to as a *Session ID*, is used to uniquely identify a given WebTransport session within the connection.
-WebTransport using HTTP/2 uses extended CONNECT with the same `webtransport` HTTP Upgrade Token as {{WEBTRANSPORT-H3}}.
+WebTransport using HTTP/2 uses extended CONNECT with the `webtransport` HTTP Upgrade Token ({{upgrade-token}}).
 This Upgrade Token uses the Capsule Protocol as defined in {{HTTP-DATAGRAM}}.

 After the session is established, endpoints exchange WebTransport messages using the Capsule Protocol on the bidirectional CONNECT stream, the "data stream" as